Fanm Rebèl: Digital and Public Heritage Assemblages of Women in the Haitian Revolution

 scholar Madeleine Sylvain Boucherau observed in the introduction to her pioneering

-study Haïti et Ses Femmes,
+study Haïti et Ses Femmes.

 L’Histoire d’Haiti a été entièrement écrite par des hommes et pour les hommes, aussi